Siege of Louisbourg (1745): Island Battery

 The Island Battery was the most formidable and took the New Englanders six weeks to silence.
-The Island Battery, which had 160 troops, needed to be defeated before the Royal Navy could enter the harbour.

-On May 26, the 100 British troops under the command of Samuel Waldo turned the canons of the Royal Battery on the Island Battery and bombarded the battery for days.

-On June 6, Captain Brooks led 400 British troops against the Island Battery and were repulsed by the French troops.
-The French killed 60 British troops and took 116 prisoner.
+The Island Battery, which had a garrison of 160 men, needed to be defeated before the Royal Navy could enter the harbour.
+On May 26, 100 provincial troops under the command of Samuel Waldo turned the canons of the Royal Battery on the Island Battery and bombarded the battery for days.
+On June 6, Captain Brooks led 400 provincial troops against the Island Battery and were repulsed by the French troops.
+The French killed 60 of Brook's soldiers and took 116 prisoner.

 5th failed attack

 Later on June 7, Gorham commanded 650 troops to attack but was forced to retreat.
 The French killed 189 New Englanders in the failed assault.

-On June 9, the 100 British troops fight 100 French and 80 Indigenous.
-The British killed 40 and took seventeen prisoners.
-The French and Indigenous killed 6 British and wounded many more.
+On June 9, 100 provincials troops fought 100 French troops and 80 Indians.
+The provincials killed 40 men and took 17 prisoner while suffering six killed and several more wounded.

 Careening Wharf Battle

-Gorham and 40 rangers discovered 30 French canon at the Careening Wharf on June 9.
+Gorham and 40 rangers discovered 30 French cannon at the Careening Wharf on June 9.
 The next day, the French Governor Du Chambon sent 100 inexperienced French troops under the command of Sieur de Beaubassin.
 Gorham and his rangers were able to launch a surprise attack on the French troops, killing five of them.
 One of Gorham's (Indian) rangers was killed.
 (By June 11 (new style), Beaubassin's force was decimated with many Mi’kmaw fighters killed.)